Data protection declaration and consent for the processing of proof of identity

 We only transfer personal data to third parties if this is necessary for the execution of the contract, for example to the companies entrusted with the delivery of the goods or the credit institution commissioned with the handling of payments.
 A further transmission of the data does not take place or only if you have explicitly agreed to the transmission.

 The basis for the data processing is the fulfilment of a contract or precontractual measures according to Art.
-6 (1b) GDPR.
+6(1b) GDPR.

 Credit checks

 The basis for data processing is the fulfilment of a contract or precontractual measures according to Art.
-6 (1b) GDPR, as well as the prevention of payment defaults (legitimate interest according to Art.
-6 (1f) GDPR).
+6(1b) GDPR, as well as the prevention of payment defaults (legitimate interest according to Art.
+6(1f) GDPR).
 If you have previously given your consent to your data being processed, this will be done solely on the basis of Art.
-6 (1a) GDPR; the consent can be revoked at any time.
+6(1a) GDPR; the consent can be revoked at any time.

 Payment services

 We integrate third-party payment services on our website.
-When you make a purchase from us, your payment data (e.g., name, payment amount, account details, credit card number) is processed by the payment service provider for the purpose of payment processing.
+When you make a purchase from us, your payment data (e.g. name, payment amount, account details, credit card number) is processed by the payment service provider for the purpose of payment processing.
 The respective contract and data protection provisions of the respective providers apply.
 The basis for the data processing is the fulfilment of a contract or precontractual measures according to Art.
-6 (1b) GDPR as well as the interest in a payment process that is as smooth, convenient, and secure as possible (Art.
-6 (1f) GDPR).
+6(1b) GDPR as well as to make the payment process as smooth, convenient and secure as possible (Art.
+6(1f) GDPR).
 If you have previously given your consent to your data being processed, this will be done solely on the basis of Art.
-6 (1a) GDPR; the consent can be revoked at any time.
+6(1a) GDPR; the consent can be revoked at any time.

 We use the following payment service providers: